 A majority of our outstanding shares as of the Record Date must be present at the Annual Meeting in order to hold the meeting and conduct business.
 This presence is called a quorum.
 Your shares are counted as present at the meeting if you are present and vote in person at the meeting or if you have properly submitted a proxy.
+Additionally, abstentions, broker non-votes and "WITHHOLD" votes, as described below, will also be counted towards the quorum requirement.
+If there is no quorum, the chair of the Annual Meeting may adjourn the meeting until a later date.

-How are abstentions and broker non-votes treated?
+How are abstentions, broker non-votes and "WITHHOLD" votes treated?

-Abstentions (i.e., shares present at the meeting and voted "abstain") are counted for purposes of determining whether a quorum is present, and have no impact on the approval of the election of directors (Proposal 1), the non-binding advisory vote on our named executive officer compensation (Proposal 2), the ratification of appointment of our independent registered public accounting firm (Proposal 3), or the shareholder proposal (Proposal 4).
+Abstentions (i.e., shares present at the meeting and voted "abstain") are counted for purposes of determining whether a quorum is present.
+In determining whether a proposal received the requisite number of affirmative votes, abstentions are not considered votes cast and will have no effect on the proposal.
+As a result, abstentions will have no impact on the non-binding advisory vote on our named executive officer compensation (Proposal 2), the ratification of appointment of our independent registered public accounting firm (Proposal 3), or the shareholder proposal (Proposal 4).

+Broker non-votes are counted for purposes of determining whether a quorum is present.
+In determining whether a proposal received the requisite number of affirmative votes, broker non-votes are not considered votes cast and will have no effect on the proposal.
 Broker non-votes occur when shares held by a broker for a beneficial owner are not voted because (i) the broker did not receive voting instructions from the beneficial owner, and (ii) the broker lacked discretionary authority to vote the shares.
-Broker non-votes are counted for purposes of determining whether a quorum is present and have no impact on the approval of the election of directors (Proposal 1), the non-binding advisory vote on our named executive officer compensation (Proposal 2), the ratification of appointment of our independent registered public accounting firm (Proposal 3), or the shareholder proposal (Proposal 4).
+Brokers that have not received voting instructions from their clients cannot vote on their clients' behalf with respect to "non-routine" proposals but may vote their clients' shares on "routine" proposals.
+As a result, broker non-votes will have no impact on "non-routine" proposals, including the approval of the election of directors (Proposal 1), the non-binding advisory vote on our named executive officer compensation (Proposal 2), the ratification of appointment of our independent registered public accounting firm (Proposal 3), or the shareholder proposal (Proposal 4).

-Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares will not be authorized to vote on non-discretionary items, including the election of directors (Proposal 1), the approval, on a non-binding advisory basis, of our named executive officer compensation (Proposal 2), or the shareholder proposal (Proposal 4).
-Ratification of the appointment of our independent registered public accounting firm for fiscal 2022 (Proposal 3) is considered to be a routine matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares in your account for Proposal 3, brokers will be permitted to exercise their discretionary authority to vote for the ratification of the appointment of the independent registered public accounting firm.
+Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares will not be authorized to vote on "non-routine" items, including the election of directors (Proposal 1), the approval, on a non-binding advisory basis, of our named executive officer compensation (Proposal 2), or the shareholder proposal (Proposal 4).
+Ratification of the appointment of our independent registered public accounting firm for fiscal 2023 (Proposal 3) is considered to be a "routine" matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares in your account for Proposal 3, brokers will be permitted to exercise their discretionary authority to vote for the ratification of the appointment of the independent registered public accounting firm.
 Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to attend the Annual Meeting.